 How do I handle Buyer Protection cases?

 As soon as a customer of your shop has triggered a Buyer Protection case, you will be informed about this process in two ways.
 First, you will receive an e-mail from Trusted Shops with initial information about the case.
 This will be sent to the e-mail addresses that you entered when you created your contract.
-The button "Provide your response here" takes you to the My Trusted Shops Dashboard, where you can edit the case.
+The button "Provide your response here" takes you to the Buyer Protection section in the Control Centre, where you can edit the case.

-Secondly, all active Buyer Protection cases are also displayed in the "My Trusted Shops" Dashboard itself.
+Secondly, all active Buyer Protection cases are also displayed in the Protection overview of the Buyer Protection section itself.
 On the left side of the Dashboard you will find a list of cases.
-Click on the "Edit" button to take a closer look at the respective case and define a feedback option.
+Click on the "Reply" button to take a closer look at the respective case and define a feedback option.